Louisiana’s land loss crisis is an important conservation issue for sportsmen and women across the nation.

-Coastal Louisiana is a vast and dynamic tapestry of forests, swamps, marshes, river channels, estuaries and islands that provide habitat for countless wildlife, including birds, fish, mammals, amphibians and unfathomable multitudes of smaller organisms that support the entire food web of this region.
+Coastal Louisiana is a sportsmen's destination of forests, swamps, marshes, river channels, estuaries and islands that provide habitat for countless wildlife--including birds, fish, mammals, amphibians and multitudes of smaller organisms that support the food web of this region.
 Taken together, these habitats make up one of the largest and most productive wetland ecosystems in North America.

-10 million ducks and geese winter or stopover in coastal Louisiana every year -- or 70 percent of the waterfowl that use the Mississippi and Central flyways.
+- Million of ducks and geese winter or stopover in coastal Louisiana every year -- or 70 percent of the waterfowl that use the Mississippi and Central flyways.

-Louisiana is a “Sportsman’s Paradise,” with world-class salt- and freshwater fishing opportunities, including catfish, bass, speckled trout, redfish, tuna, mahi mahi, amberjack and more.
+- Louisiana is a “Sportsman’s Paradise,” with world-class salt- and freshwater fishing opportunities, including catfish, bass, speckled trout, redfish, tuna, mahi mahi, amberjack and more.

-Coastal Louisiana is home to a number of federally endangered or threatened animals, such as the Louisiana black bear, piping plover and greensea turtle, that struggle to survive in the remaining coastal habitat.
+- Coastal Louisiana is also home to a number of federally endangered or threatened animals, such as the Louisiana black bear, piping plover and greensea turtle, that struggle to survive in the remaining coastal habitat.

 As the coast vanishes, species are losing the habitats they need to survive.